stlab/better-code/README.md

 ## Automated Deployment

 The mdBook is automatically built and deployed to GitHub Pages using GitHub Actions.

+### Production Deployment (Main Branch)

 When you push changes to the main branch:

 1. GitHub Actions builds the book using mdBook with versions from `versions.toml`
 2. The built book is deployed to GitHub Pages
 3. The book becomes available at https://stlab.github.io/better-code/

+### Pull Request Previews

+When you open a pull request:

+1. GitHub Actions builds the book to validate your changes
+2. A preview deployment is created at `https://stlab.github.io/better-code/pr-preview/[PR-NUMBER]/`
+3. A comment is posted on the PR with the preview URL
+4. The preview is automatically updated with new commits
+5. The preview is automatically removed when the PR is closed or merged

+**Benefits:**
+- Reviewers can see live previews of documentation changes
+- Catch rendering issues before merging
+- No third-party services required - uses GitHub Pages directly

 No manual deployment steps are required!